oasis-tcs/openc2-jadn/jadn-v2.0.md

     * if *minf* is present, an instance MUST be considered invalid if its value is less than *minf*.
     * if *maxf* is present, an instance MUST be considered invalid if its value is greater than *maxf*.

-#### 4.2.1.8 Unique Values
-The *unique* option specifies that values in an array must not be repeated.

-* For the ArrayOf type, if *unique* is present an instance MUST be considered invalid if it contains duplicate values.

-#### 4.2.1.9 Set
-The *set* option specifies that an ArrayOf type is unordered and unique.

-* For the ArrayOf type, if *set* is present an instance MUST be considered invalid if it contains duplicate values.

-#### 4.2.1.10 Unordered
-The *unordered* option specifies that an ArrayOf type may contain duplicate values and that its values have no defined order.
-Because values cannot be selected by value or position, it has the semantics of a "bag" or "urn" from which elements are picked at random.

-#### 4.2.1.11 Seq
-The *seq* option specifies that a Map, MapOf or Record instance is an OrderedSet.

 #### 4.2.1.12 Combine
 The *combine* option specifies that a [Choice](#42222-choice---untagged-union) instance must be valid